GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

 ### Dataset Path

 We have downloaded the **Contact Map Prediction** dataset and have placed it in the shared directory (` /ocean/projects/cis250160p/rhettiar/contact_map_prediction/`).
 The scripts that you will use for fintuning already has this path set as the default data path.
-Therefore, if you plan to run the scripts elsewhere make sure to edit `data_path`.
+Therefore, if you plan to run the scripts on a different cluster make sure to edit `data_path`.

 If you are running on PSC, the dataloader will automatically use this path to load the data.
 If you are running on a different machine, download the dataset from [this link](https://dataverse.harvard.edu/citation?persistentId=doi:10.7910/DVN/AZM25S)